 Our Interact Group in the Sixth Form have been responsible for fundraising events including our annual Christmas Jumper day, Sixth Form socials and Krispy Kreme doughnut sales!
-Their hard work, organisational skills and effort towards fundraising has resulted in thousands of pounds being donated to local charities such as Wales Air Ambulance, Y Bont and RNLI and international charities such as Save the Children and Cancer Research to name but a few.
+Their hard work, organisational skills and effort towards fundraising has resulted in thousands of pounds being donated to local charities such as Wales

+Air Ambulance, Y Bont and RNLI and international charities such as Save the Children and Cancer Research.
 Interact Club members elect their own President, Vice President, Secretary and Treasurer and meet once a fortnight to discuss new ideas and plan forthcoming events.